 In Thessaloniki, the next bar you stop at is never the last.
 As the music plays on and the drinks flow, you find yourself in a city that never sleeps (just saying).
 Vintage or industrial, 20s-era speakeasy or progressive… Thessaloniki’s nightlife is full of trailblazing bars and clubs for all styles.

-Thessaloniki is teeming with important museums.
-Don’t miss the Archaeological Museum, with finds from the civilisation of ancient Macedonia, from the prehistoric to the Christian eras.
-The city’s gem is the Museum of Byzantine Culture.
-After walking through its galleries, have a coffee at its excellent cafe-restaurant.
+Visiting the museums is hands down one of the best things to do in Thessaloniki.
+Possibly the most impressive is the Archaeological Museum, with finds from the civilisation of ancient Macedonia, from the prehistoric to the Christian eras.
+And another gem is the Museum of Byzantine Culture.
+After walking through its galleries, have a coffee at the museum’s excellent cafe-restaurant.
 And there’s more… the Jewish Museum, the Museum for the Macedonian Struggle, the Thessaloniki History Centre, the State Museum of Contemporary Art, the Folk and Ethnographic Museum, the Thessaloniki Olympic Museum, the Art Gallery of the Society for Macedonian Studies, the War Museum and the Teloglion Foundation of Art.
 It’s a city that adores history, culture and modern art.

 Neoclassical buildings and designer hospitality